 The Psychology Lab is located in room 4026 of the Social Sciences building (building 22 on campus map).
 It is located near the Psychology Department office.

-Lab hours for May will be posted on the Psychology Lab door.
+Lab hours for Fall 2014 will be posted on the Psychology Lab door.

 The Psychology Lab is available only for students enrolled in PSYC courses.
 Other students may use the open computer lab on the 3rd floor of the Social Sciences building, the 4th floor of the Burruss Building, the Mac Lab in the Visual Arts Building, or any appropriate computer lab for their major (e.g., foreign language lab).
 Due to the limited number of computers, if you are not working on an assignment, you may be asked to make space for other students in the event that all computers are occupied.
 Please be considerate when working in a group—the open lab on the 3rd floor provides more space than is available in the Psych Lab.
 Although you are permitted to talk about your work in the Psych Lab, please be respectful of others who are working by maintaining a low volume.